killzoms/nitrox-wiki/Platform-Architecture.md

 **NitroxPatcher** - Library that is injected into Subnautica.
 Handles modifying internal data structures and bootstrapping the client.

 **ClientTester** - Dummy application that leverages NitroxClient to connect to the server and send simple requests.
 Only used for testing purposes.

+**NitroxTest** - Core unit testing project for all of the other projects.